Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Method Penalty Sets coefs to zero?
 Best when

-Ridge L2 (squared) No You want all predictors kept, many are modestly useful, multicollinearity is the main enemy
+Ridge L2 (squared) No You want every predictor kept, many are modestly useful, multicollinearity is the main worry

-Lasso L1 (absolute) Yes You need a short, interpretable model, some predictors are truly noise
+Lasso L1 (absolute) Yes You need a short, interpretable model and some predictors are truly noise

-Fit Elastic Net with alpha = 0.5 and line its error up against the other two.
+Fit Elastic Net with alpha = 0.5 and line its CV error up against Ridge and Lasso.

 RElastic Net CV fit for comparison